 Whatever the request, God is not some magical genie who will grant us our three wishes.
 Instead, he is a loving heavenly parent who wants what is best for us.
 And, just as you sometimes know what is best for your children better than they do, he always knows what is best for us.

-I hope my children are learning these things from me.
+I hope my children are learning these things.
 Sometimes I get powerful glimpses of their faith in prayer and that makes me so happy—they are getting it!

 The key is to keep teaching them.